University of California-Berkeley School of Law (Boalt Hall), Berkeley, California J.D., 1993

 Professional Experience Outside of Collora LLP

-Before joining Collora LLP in 1999, Danny was an associate at Miller, Cassidy, Larroca & Lewin, LLP, of Washington, D.C.
+Before joining Collora LLP in 1999, Daniel was an associate at Miller, Cassidy, Larroca & Lewin, LLP, of Washington, D.C.
 He previously served as a law clerk to the Hon.
 Dolores K. Sloviter of the United States Court of Appeals for the Third Circuit and to the Hon.
 Wm.
 Matthew Byrne, Jr. of the United States District Court for the Central District of California.
 In 2002-2003, he served as a Special Assistant Federal Defender in the United States District Court for the District of Massachusetts.

 Sample of Results in Practice *